sec0ps/jebakan/README.md

-# Jebakan -  A Python Honeypot System
+# Jebakan: Python Honeypot System

-Jebakan - A comprehensive, modular honeypot system written in Python for cybersecurity research, threat intelligence gathering, and network security monitoring.
+Jebakan is a modular honeypot system written in Python for cybersecurity research, threat intelligence gathering, and network security monitoring.

 ## Overview